quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame, endpoints MUST NOT send additional packets on that connection.

-An peer that receives a CONNECTION_CLOSE might have sent packets that will arrive after the endpoint sends CONNECTION_CLOSE.
-An endpoint SHOULD respond to these packets with another CONNECTION_CLOSE message.
-To minimize the state that an endpoint maintains in this case, they MAY send the exact same CONNECTION_CLOSE packet.
+An endpoint SHOULD respond to any packet that it receives in the draining period ({{draining}}) with another CONNECTION_CLOSE message.
+To reduce the state that an endpoint maintains in this case, they MAY send the exact same CONNECTION_CLOSE packet.
+However, endpoints SHOULD limit the number of CONNECTION_CLOSE messages they generate.
+For instance, an endpoint could progressively increase the number of packets that it receives before sending additional CONNECTION_CLOSE frames.

 Note: